Am0rphous/Awesome/Tor/README.md

 ````

 ## Useful Resources
+- [Check.torproject.org](https://check.torproject.org/cgi-bin/TorBulkExitList.py?ip=1.1.1.1) - A list of all Tor exit nodes from the past 16 hours that can contact 1.1.1.1 on port 80
+- [Dan.me.uk](https://www.dan.me.uk/torlist/) - A page containing a full TOR nodelist.
 - [DEEP_WEB_LINKS_COLLECTION.md](https://gist.github.com/vyach-vasiliev/045af4c70cf2ed35c6091b4705093017)
 - [Eschalot](https://github.com/ReclaimYourPrivacy/eschalot) - It is important to stress that we have not written this piece of software (see LICENSE).
 - [Fresh Onions TOR Hidden Service Crawler](https://github.com/dirtyfilthy/freshonions-torscraper) - Fresh Onions is an open source TOR spider / hidden service onion crawler hosted at zlal32teyptf4tvi.onion.